hahahackers/dashboard-news/readme.md

 # dashboard-news

-Simple watchdog that looks at RSS of some news website and update
+Simple watchdog that monitors some news website for new articles

 Written using experimental literate programming style